What Is The Difference Between Als And Sma

 ALS and SMA are two neurological diseases that share many similarities, but also have some key distinctions.
 Amyotrophic lateral sclerosis (ALS) is a progressive neurodegenerative disorder that affects the nerve cells in the brain and spinal cord.

-ALSO READ: Explain The Relationship Between The Equilibrium Price And Efficiency
+ALSO READ: Relationship Between Glucose And Glycogen

 Spinal muscular atrophy (SMA) is also a progressive neurological disorder, but it affects the muscles, causing them to weaken and atrophy over time.
 The main difference between ALS and SMA is the area of the body affected by the disease.